Parendi: Thousand-Way Parallel RTL Simulation: Evaluation

 \subsection{\SimName Vs. Verilator}

-\figRef{speedup_barplot} reports \SimName's speedup against Verilator (on \mIntel and \mAMD).
-Overall, \SimName outperforms Verilator: geometric mean speedups are $2.81$ and $2.75$ compared to \mIntel and \mAMD. \tabRef{perf_smackdown} shows detailed performance numbers on each platform.
-We also report a few size metrics for each benchmark: number of data dependence graph nodes, \fibers, x86 instructions needed to simulate one RTL cycle on a single thread, and Verilator's code footprint.
-Furthermore, for multi-IPU points, we report the size of the variables exchanged in KiB (actual exchange volume is higher due to fanout).
+\figRef{speedup_barplot} reports \SimName's speedup compared with Verilator.
+Overall, \SimName outperforms Verilator.
+The geometric mean speedups are $2.81$ and $2.75$ over \mIntel and \mAMD. \tabRef{perf_smackdown} details the performance of each platform.
+We also report size metrics for each benchmark: number of data dependence graph nodes, \fibers, x64 instructions to simulate one RTL cycle on a single thread, and Verilator's code footprint.
+Furthermore, for multi-IPU points, we report the KiB size of the variables exchanged (actual exchange volume is higher due to fanout).